-- Unlimited free printing at the Burnett Honors College computer lab - Free access to Grammarly Premium, a comprehensive online word processor

-- Access to exclusive Burnett Honors College events, such as internship and career fairs - The opportunity to apply to exclusive BHC grants and scholarships, including the Honors Undergraduate Thesis scholarship - Ability to register for Honors courses and seminars on a space-available basis.
+- Unlimited free printing at the Burnett Honors College computer lab - Two free research posters each year for presentation at conferences - Free access to Grammarly Premium, a comprehensive online word processor - Access to Burnett Honors College events such as internship and career fairs, networking events, and other exclusive opportunities - The opportunity to apply to exclusive BHC grants and scholarships, including the Honors Undergraduate Thesis scholarship - Ability to register for Honors courses and seminars on a space-available basis.

-Honors Undergraduate Thesis Scholarship
+Honors Undergraduate Thesis Scholarships

-The Honors Undergraduate Thesis Scholarship is a competitive, \$1000 scholarship awarded in the Spring and Fall semesters.
-The scholarship is awarded by academic college, and each academic college has its own application process and deadlines.
-Students interested in the scholarship are encouraged to look into the specific requirements in their respective academic college.
+The Honors Undergraduate Thesis Scholarship is a competitive \$1,000 scholarship cosponsored by UCF's academic colleges and the Burnett Honors College and is awarded in the Spring and Fall semesters.
+The scholarship is awarded by the academic college in which students are writing their thesis, and each academic college has its own application process and deadlines.
+Students interested in the scholarship are encouraged to contact their thesis college liaison to ask about the specific requirements for the scholarship.
 Students may only receive this scholarship once during the program.